koii-network/Arweave-Health-Check/.github/ISSUE_TEMPLATE/bug_report.md

 3. Stake and run the task again.
 4. If the error persists, please scroll down to the end of the logs and provide a screenshot, if applicable.

-## 🌐 Environment
-Please provide information about your environment: OS, Desktop Node Version, etc.

 ## 📝 Additional Context
-Please provide any additional context about the problem here.
+_Please provide any additional context about the problem here._